briandrum/codes.forchagrin.com/_articles/article-iv-council.md

 product or service of any utility, whether Municipally owned or not, shall be enacted as an emergency measure.

-## Section IV-10: Employees of council
+## Section IV-10: Employees of Council

 Council may employ such employees as it may deem necessary for the proper discharge of its legislative duties.
 Any person employed by the Council shall